All Guides

 • Telmex: DSL and fiber, variable quality by area

 Centro Histórico and Zona Dorada have the best coverage.
-Cerritos has improved significantly and now has fiber in most developments.
+Cerritos has improved a lot and now has fiber in most developments.

 Cell Phones

-• Telcel: Best coverage in Mexico, including in most rural areas around Mazatlan
+• Telcel: Best coverage in Mexico, including rural areas around Mazatlan

 • AT&T Mexico: Good coverage in the city